sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 This can be a mob of villagers whose minds must be changed, it can be their cleverest adversary, or it can be that invulnerable dragon.

-If you can make an monster, challenge, or obstacle that embodies
+If you confront the characters with a monster, challenge, or obstacle that embodies

- * grief - anger, bargaining, depression, denial
+ * grief: anger, bargaining, depression, denial
  * rejection of how the characters have changed
  * rejection of emotional growth
+ * rejection that this story must end

-and whose defeat depends on skills or treasures the characters attained during their adventure, give yourself a point in the *Good Bank*.
+give yourself a point in the *Good Bank*.

-## Chapter 8: AKA "Change"
+## Chapter 8: Freedom from the fear of death AKA "Change"
-`TODO`

- * Change - Master of both worlds
+When the characters return back to the ordinary world, they will have to defeat the Threshold Guardian, or if that chapter was skipped, they will have to come to terms with where they've been and who they are now.

-   * Where does their new power lie?
-Mechanisms?
+A game of Deckahedron World can resolve in many ways.
+Where does their new power lie?
+Game mechanisms?
 Relationships?
 Knowledge?
-Other?
+Something else?

+### Chapter 8 Move

+The first time any player's character:

+ * employs skills or treasures the they attained during their adventure to defeat the Threshold Guardian
+ * attempts to banish something alien that came through the threshold by using a gift they attained in the mysterious world
+ * inspires an NPC from the ordinary world to be something more, to cast away who they've been historically and to change.
+ * wishes for something left behind on the other side of the threshold
+ * presumes they are doomed, but chooses to struggle on

+Use a point from the *Good Bank* to assist them.
+If they succeed, give yourself another point in the *Good Bank*.

 ## 30-hour Campaign